gaelblanchard/anime_recommendation_engine/README.md

 How it works:

 Concepts Covered:
-Cosine Similarity, Jaccard Similarity, Collaborative Filtering, Recommendation Engine, Stratified Sampling, Train-Test Spit
+Cosine Similarity, Pearson's Correlation, Collaborative Filtering, Recommendation Engine, Stratified Sampling, Train-Test Spit

 Going Further:
 By applying sampling techniques such as [Synthetic Minority Over-sampling Technique](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume16/chawla02a-html/chawla2002.html), we can deal with the common imbalanced data phenomena that is prevalent in data.